josephspurrier/gowebapp/README.md

 Basic MVC Web Application in Go

 This project demonstrates how to structure and build a website using the Go language without a framework.
+There is also a blog article you can read at [http://www.josephspurrier.com/go-web-app-example/](http://www.josephspurrier.com/go-web-app-example/).

 To download, run the following command: